Resources and Information for Parents

 Children with Additional Needs

-Parents often instinctively know that their child is not developing as they should, is really struggling to learn to read and write or is exhibiting certain behaviours that are concerning them.
-It is important to emphasise that many of these difficulties will be developmental and will disappear as a child matures.
+Parents often instinctively know that their child is struggling to learn to read and write and that their cofince and self-esteem is suffering in relation to school work.
+It is important to emphasise that these difficulties may be developmental and will disappear as a child matures.
 Sometimes this isn't the case.

 The whole process of formal diagnosis can be lengthy and expensive and sometimes a whole year can be wasted waiting for an assessment.
 In addition GPs and schools require information and examples to help them decide what the problem might be, whether a referral is necessary and, if so, to whom.

-I have provided signs and symptoms of different learning difficulties and disorders to help parents understand more about specific special needs (and will add more over time).
+I have provided signs and symptoms of different learning difficulties and disorders to help parents understand more about specific special needs.
 These checklists can be used when a parent is concerned about their child to help them ascertain what the problems might be and provide support

-PDF file Spotting the Symptoms of Specific Learning Difficulties in Children - and please peruse the introduction first.
+PDF file Spotting the Symptoms of Specific Learning Difficulties in Children - and please read the introduction first.

 PDF file Dyslexia Checklist for Children and Adults